The October Surprise In The San Bernardino City Attorney’s Race

 By Michael Reiter, Attorney at Law.

 In the run-up to the Iraq war in 2003, factions in the City of San Bernardino wished to debate the merits and demerits of such an invasion.
-City Attorney Jim Penman wrote a piece called Why We Try To Keep Partisan Politics Out of City Council Meetings, which to this day is on the City Attorney’s official website.
+City Attorney Jim Penman wrote a piece called Why We Try To Keep Partisan Politics Out of City Council Meetings, which to this day [Update: As of the writing of the post.
+It was removed after Jim Penman was recalled] is on the City Attorney’s official website.
 By partisan, the City Attorney was referring to Republicans and Democrats national politics versus nonpartisan local California offices.

 Here, in the nonpartisan elected world of the City of San Bernardino, there are hyper-partisans of a different kind.
 Not in the sense they are acting in the interest of national political parties, but they are ruling by faction versus determining issues facing the City of San Bernardino on a case-by-case basis.
 President George Washington, in his Farewell Address in 1796, warned of the evils of factions: